Our regular adoption fees are:

 No, just stop in!
 There are plenty of cats to visit.

-Simply put, you can’t.
 West Side Cats does not accept drop-offs because the drop-off issue promotes the thinking that cats are worthless and easily discarded.
 All of our cats are accepted by appointment only, and a minimum donation is required.
-To inquire about whether or not there is space available for new cats, call (330) 792-4228.
+To inquire about whether or not there is space available for new cats call 330-792-4228.

-There is nowhere in the country where cats simply aren’t allowed.
-It’s much easier to find a place for you and your cat to live together than to find a shelter willing to take your suddenly unwanted cat.
+If planning to move it’s much better to find a place for you and your cat to live together than to find a shelter willing to take your suddenly unwanted cat.
 This is because there are simply more cats than there are available homes.
-It is very worth the extra effort to find an apartment or landlord that will accept the cat.
+It is worth the extra effort to find an apartment or landlord that will accept the cat.
 It’s only a matter of a couple extra phone calls.
 Your cat will thank you for it.

 There are many over-the-counter allergy medications that are very effective.
 Talk to your doctor if you need something stronger.
 Many doctors are quick to say that getting rid of the cat is the answer.
 Tell him/her that you love your cat and work together with your doctor to find a solution.
 Our volunteer, Kimm, is extremely allergic to cats, yet she founded an organization to help and care for them.
-In addition to spending countless hours every day with dozens of cats at the shelter, she owns multiple cats at home.
+In addition to spending countless hours every day with dozens of cats at the shelter, she owns several cats at home.
 Do your best to honor your cat and see if there is a way to control the allergy.

 Feral cats are most often cats who have been born in the “wild” with little or no human contact.
 They are extremely scared of humans and will run away, scratch or bite if caught.
 Because we have children visiting the shelter where the cats are free-roaming in their rooms, we do not accept feral cats into the shelter.

 West Side Cats does not have the facilities or space to maintain a public feral cat colony at this time.
 For this reason, feral cats are never accepted.
 The best solution is to keep the cats in their current colony.
 If you were to remove the existing cats from the area, new cats would take their place.

 Pregnant cats can still be spayed right up until the moment of delivery very safely.
-This prevents unwanted litters from adding to the overpopulation and stops this problem from every occurring again.
+This prevents unwanted litters from adding to the overpopulation and stops this problem from ever occurring again.
 Contact your veterinarian to schedule an appointment to have your cat spayed immediately.